kirana-23/Supply-Chain-Analytics-Delivery-Delay-End-End-Analysis/README.md

 **Source:** [DataCo Smart Supply Chain for Big Data Analysis – Kaggle](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis)

 The dataset contains transactional supply chain records including order details, customer demographics, product categories, shipping modes, delivery statuses, and financial metrics.

+> ⚠️ **Note:** The dataset is not included in this repository due to its large file size.
+Please download it directly from Kaggle using the link above and place it in the root directory before running the notebook.

 **After cleaning, the following columns were retained:**